Labour Campaign for a New Democracy | Chartist

 The failure of AV was salutary and might have brought an end to any further dalliance with electoral reform were it not for the role that new systems have played in the devolved assemblies.
 In Wales it has allowed Labour to retain its position as the natural party of government (albeit in coalition with other centrist-leftist groups), and in Scotland to govern in coalition with the Lib Dems, and in the face of the rise of the SNP maintain any sort of presence in the politics of the country at all.
 Even the one English region with a claim to having a devolved assembly, Greater London, has given its voters the chance to feel what is like to participate in one of the versions of a PR-style ballot.

-Participation in elections which weigh the value of each vote differently might have softened visceral resistance to change, but it still leaves the question of what PR is for largely unanswered.
+Participation in elections which weigh the value of each vote equally might have softened visceral resistance to change, but it still leaves the question of what PR is for largely unanswered.
 Simply allowing the Labour vote to cling on for another generation is not the most persuasive argument, so what else is on offer?
 The LfaND campaign is making a case for a voting system that makes all votes count equally and in turn will produce a more equal society.
 Unfortunately, the analysis that might back up this bold claim is not yet present on its public platform.
 If it was, how might it run?

 The virtue of PR is seen as giving each and every vote equal weight in determining the political character of the government of the country.
 This is not the case as things stand at present.
 The phenomenon of ‘electoral deserts’ exists which, for Labour, take the form of rural or southern constituencies, where preference for the party can be a wasted vote because FPTP closes off any hope that it will gain representation in Parliament.
 Under any of the systems of PR – in reality either single transferable vote or a form of additional member system – fewer if any votes would be entirely wasted, with the votes for all parties being aggregated across constituency boundaries and having some influence on the formation of the eventual winning government.